 - There is no rule 2.

-to keep the temperature of your devices as stable as possible.
+So, the key is to minimise expansion and contraction, and for that you want to keep the temperature of your devices as stable as possible.
 In addition to the heat-control mechanisms provided by the manufacturer, the following steps can be taken to regulate device temperature:

 - Ensure the device has adequate ventilation.
 This means, wherever there is a hole in the casing, leave empty space beside it.
 DO NOT allow exhaust or intake vents to become obstructed.
 Routinely check that ventilation remains unobstructed.

 - Ensure dust does not build up in any fans, vents or heatsinks.
 Once a year, or less, use a vacuum cleaner to remove dust that has accumulated.
 Dust WILL accumulate in these areas.
 Routinely check that it has not.

 - Avoid hammering the device.
 This means, try to avoid heavy, demanding use of the device,

 especially if any of the following are true:

 - it's the middle of a hot day (this is when the device is at its most vulnerable, when the ambient room temperature is high, as it has reduced ability to radiate its heat into the room)

 - other things are also occuring on the device (it will already be heat-stressed, in this case)